Matsilagi/RSRetroArch/README.md

 # RSRetroArch
  (Curated) Repository of RetroArch and retro-related shaders / shaders from programs, ported for ReShade.
  If you like what you see, consider dropping a coin at my PayPal at that email: matsilagi2@hotmail.com.
 Any amount is appreciated.

- Also to be soon refactored is my (mostly grey-area) Unity shaders repository, so stay tuned!

 #### CONTENTS
  The Shaders included here comes mostly from [libretro/common-shaders](https://github.com/libretro/common-shaders) , but there are some from other sources aswell, below are a list of shaders, where they came from, and what they do: